 Money trees should not be over-watered.
 Watering two to three times a month is usually sufficient.
 You'll usually only need to water it once every one to two weeks.
 Check the soil to see how far down it's dry to determine when you need to water a money tree.
 You can wait until the soil dries 2 to 4 inches deep before watering.
 In the winter, growth slows and the money plant often doesn't need as much water.

 You can also tell if your money plant needs water by looking at the leaves.
 They start to wrinkle and curl if the plant needs more water.
 If you're overwatering the plant, the leaves might look droopy and start turning yellow.

 Watering should be infrequent but thorough.
 The amount of water needed depends largely on the pot size and amount of soil in it.
 Water the money tree until the overflow comes out the holes at the bottom of the planter.
 Empty the saucer once you're done watering.
 Don't allow the plant to sit in standing water since it can lead to root rot.

 To maintain the moderate to high humidity required by your money plant, spritz it daily with water in a spray bottle.
 Avoid using very cold water.
 Tepid water is more suited to the money tree's tropical pedigree.

 Another way to add humidity is with a pebble tray.
 Cover the bottom of a tray with a layer of small, pleasingly colored stones, and cover with clean water.
-Set the money tree's container in the tray, making sure water doesn't come up over the edges of the saucer.
+Set the money tree's container in the tray, making sure the water level stays below the bottom of the pot.